-Leading From the Front: Ensuring Soldiers Get Sufficient Quality Sleep
+Leading or Sleeping From the Front: Ensuring Soldiers Get Sufficient Quality Sleep

 2/3 of the Active Component (AC) Force is Sleep Deprived.
 Only 1 in 3 Soldiers are attaining the target of 7+ hours of sleep on duty days.

-- Adversely affect your immune system, leaving you more susceptible to a cold, flu, or even COVID-19.
+- Adversely effects on your immune system, leaving you more susceptible to a cold, flu, or even COVID-19.

-- Increase the chances for a motor vehicle accident as fatigue is a leading cause of motor vehicle accidents.
+- Increased chances for a motor vehicle accident as fatigue is a leading cause of motor vehicle accidents.

 - Similiar to drinking alcohol, as getting less than 5 hours of sleep for more than 5 days is equivalent to legal intoxication.

 Do the things needed to help improve sleep